At the Immigrant's Table

 A food processor bowl contains chickpeas and two blobs of tahini.

+Start by draining your chickpeas (you can reserve the liquid to make vegan mayonnaise).
 To make my homemade hummus, add the can of chickpeas and garlic cloves to a food processor and pulse until well processed.

 A top-down view of a food processor containing chickpeas, garlic cloves, tahini, black pepper, and liquid, presumably for making hummus.
 The food processor is on a marble countertop.